raman-m/dotnet/bc-topics/README.md

 ...that your type’s fields should never be publicly exposed because it’s too easy to write code that improperly uses the fields, corrupting the object’s state.

+#### Memento Pattern
+Without violating *encapsulation*, capture and externalize an object's internal state so that the object can be restored to this state later.

+> **Role**

+This pattern is used to capture an object’s internal state and save it externally so that it can be restored later.

 > Memento pattern class diagram

 ![](https://github.com/raman-m/dotnet/blob/master/bc-topics/Memento_Pattern.svg)